 Head coverings of those days, were like the wedding rings that signalled the unavailability of the woman to potential suitors.
 By defying this social norm within the church premises, the women were signalling their interest in courtship.
 Paul associated such trends with his church getting drowned in unfaithful marriages and thus tries to address it head-on.

 Again, in our modern churches, the hair on a woman’s head may be a distraction or may not have any effect at all.
 We should take into consideration our own society’s social norms and follow them in our church rather than asking our women to carry an extra accessory before entering our churches.

 Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.1 Corinthians 11:11

 Paul makes sure that we all know that in the eyes of the Lord, man and woman constitute one body.
 A husband is nothing without his wife nor is the wife anything without the husband.
 But the strict laws that Paul is trying to enforce on men and women separately, is in efforts to try and curtail the problem of adultery by adopting the social norms of first-century Greece.

 Judge for yourselves…1 Corinthians 11:13

 Even though Paul is rhetorically speaking, we should still judge according to our present scenarios.
-In some cultures men and women have different standings in society and the same must be followed in their church to avoid unnecessary conflicts with the locals.
-While in other cultures, inequality between genders while worshipping God would not be well received.
+In some cultures, men and women have different standings in society and the same must be followed in their church to avoid unnecessary conflicts with the locals.
+While in other cultures, inequality between genders while worshipping God will not be tolerated.